 María Bleda and José María Rosa together form one of the most renowned partnerships in Spanish contemporary photography.
 Through their series ‘Campos de fútbol’, ‘Campos de batalla’, ‘Ciudades’, ‘Origen’ and ‘Battlefields’, Bleda y Rosa have constructed works that record the latent history inhabiting spaces, a past they explore by activating our imagination and memory.
 Following recent solo exhibitions in galleries in Oporto, Madrid, Sevilla, and Salamanca as well as participation in numerous group shows in Spain, Egypt, Chile and London, Bleda y Rosa’s work will next be exhibited at ‘Le Printemps de Septembre à Toulouse’ in Autumn 2012.
 María Bleda and José María Rosa live and work in London. bledayrosa.com

-Rut Blees Luxemburg is a London based artist whose large-scale photographic works explore the public spaces of the city.
+Rut Blees Luxemburg is a London based artist whose photographic works explore the public spaces of the city.
 She creates immersive and vertiginous compositions that challenge established urban perceptions and bring to light the overlooked, the dismissed and the unforeseen.
 Her work has been gathered in the monograph Commonsensual, which presents her collaborative forays into opera, Liebeslied/My Suicides, and documents her public art installations Caliban Towers and Piccadilly’s Peccadilloes.
-Rut Blees Luxemburg’s photographs have been exhibited internationally and are in public collections including the Tate Modern, Victoria & Albert Museum and the Centre Pompidou.
-Her work has been given prominence in leading books on contemporary photography.
-She teaches on the photography programme at the Royal College of Art, London.
-A retrospective of her work, titled Lustgarten, is currently at the Museum Simeonstift, Trier, Germany. www.rutbleesluxemburg.com
+Her current work London Dust considers the momentous transformation of the architectural territories of London and the role photography has in this.
+Rut Blees Luxemburg is a reader in urban aesthetics at the Royal College of Art, London. www.rutbleesluxemburg.com

 Sharon Boothroyd is a photographic artist based in London.
 Having exhibited internationally and received prestigious awards in Europe, Canada and America, Boothroyd continues her photographic practice while also serving as founding editor of Photoparley, an online venture engaging with photography in interview form, and working as a photography tutor at Open College of the Arts. sharonboothroyd.com

-Tim Bowditch is a photographer and filmmaker living and working in London.
-His practice centers around a documentary underpinning with an interest in how people perceive and interact with space and place.
-These observations are further explored, exaggerated, abstracted and fictionalised through collaborations with other artists, particularly writers and sound recordists.
+Tim Bowditch (b.1986 Guernsey, Channel Islands, BA Photography Portsmouth University) is a photographer and filmmaker living and working in London.
+His practice stems from documentary roots and observations of the communities and environments he inhabits.
+These observations are further explored, exaggerated, abstracted and fictionalised through collaborations with writers, artists and sound recordists.
 This work has culminated over the years in the form of ambitious three-year community based projects, outdoor poolside screenings, installations, publications and exhibitions. timbowditch.com

 Susan Bright is a photography curator and writer living in New York.
 Author of Art Photography Now, Auto Focus, Face of Fashion and How We Are: Photographing Britain, the exhibition she co-curated with Val Williams, Bright recently translated her interest in the visual representation of motherhood in contemporary photography into two concurrent exhibitions at The Photographers’ Gallery and The Foundling Museum in London, as well as a related publication Home Truths: Photography and Motherhood, soon to be published by Art/Books. http://susanbright.net